DynaSpan/Extended-Dapper/README.md

-# Extended Dapper (BETA)
+# Extended Dapper (preview)

 [![Nuget (with prereleases)](https://img.shields.io/nuget/vpre/Extended.Dapper)](https://www.nuget.org/packages/Extended.Dapper)

-Extends Dapper with a repository (CRUD & LINQ) and native `OneToMany` & `ManyToOne` mappings.
+Extends Dapper with a repository (CRUD) and native LINQ 2 SQL and `OneToMany` & `ManyToOne` mappings.

-**This is still a WIP and not ready for production use!** Though it has been been tested in various (non-critical) production environments.
+**This is a preview and might contain bugs** Though it has been been tested in various (non-critical) production environments and the EntityRepository is almost 100% covered by tests

 ## Getting started